RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 or for a delegated zone under this domain.
 Finally, you need to have the zone (either the whole domain or a sub-zone) defined in AWS Route53.

-How does Redis Enterprise Software achieve failover? {#how-does-rp-achieve-failover-}
+How does Redis Enterprise Software achieve failover?
 ----------------------------------------------------

 If you have a three node Redis Enterprise Software cluster.
 When your